AdobeDocs/analytics-platform.en/help/content-analytics/content-analytics.md

 >[!NOTE]
 >
 >If you have licensed the Privacy and Security Shield add-on, be aware that (any data generated from) experiences and assets, subject to Content Analytics, are not covered by DULE labeling or Customer Managed Keys.
-Also, Content Analytics is not HIPAA-Ready.
+Also, Content Analytics is not a HIPAA-Ready service.
 >